OPTRA Labs Guide

 Typical support areas include:

-• software and equipment that improve productivity
+• software and equipment linked to productivity and digitalisation

 • consultancy tied to a defined capability-building project

-• implementation work for digitalisation or process redesign
+• implementation work for process redesign

 What grants usually do not fund well